SDK API Reference

 Example

-val executionId: String? = Payrails.query(PayrailsQuery.ExecutionId)
+val executionId: String? = session.query(PayrailsQuery.ExecutionId)

-val amount: PayrailsAmount? = Payrails.query(PayrailsQuery.Amount)
+val amount: PayrailsAmount? = session.query(PayrailsQuery.Amount)

 val cardConfig: PayrailsPaymentMethodConfig? =